SiViN/php-stringformatter/README.md

 Keywords
 --------

+As a placeholder, you can use one of followed keywords (modifiers are not accepted there):

   * `@class` - replaced by current class name (without namespace)
   * `@classLong` - replaced by current class name (with namespace)
   * `@method` - replaced by current class name (without namespace) and method